shalinimoorthy29/shalinimoorthy29/README.md

 - Cloud Platforms: Benchling, Egnyte
 - SQL: Relational database management and processing

-## 🔧 Techniques:
+## 🔧 What you’ll find here:

-- **Computational Biology**: Comprehensive analysis of RNASeq data using Bioconductor packages such as DESeq2 and clusterProfiler.
+- **Bioinformatics & Computational Biology**: Comprehensive analysis of RNASeq data using Bioconductor packages such as DESeq2 and clusterProfiler.
-- **Machine Learning**: Development of predictive models for drug discovery using various publicly available datasets and extracting information on bioactivity of drug-like compounds, gene expression data, mutations, etc.
+- **Applied Machine Learning**: Applied machine learning: regression/classification projects using public life sciences datasets
-- **Data Batch Processing and Automation**: Building automated methods for batch processing multiple datasets using Python and Command Line.
+- **Automation**: Repeatable workflows for batch processing and analysing datasets at scale.
+- **Reporting**: Clear notebooks/READMEs and decision-ready outputs

 ## 💻 Languages and Interfaces: